mohitpai/journey-optimizer.en/help/using/personalization/use-expression-fragments.md

 >[!NOTE]
 >
 >If you create an expression fragment that contains multiple line breaks and use it in [SMS](../sms/create-sms.md#sms-content) or [push](../push/design-push.md) content, the line breaks are preserved.
-Thus make sure to preview and test your [SMS](../sms/send-sms.md) or [push](../push/send-push.md) messsage before sending it.
+Thus make sure to test your [SMS](../sms/send-sms.md) or [push](../push/send-push.md) messsage before sending it.

 ## Break inheritance {#break-inheritance}